-- (b) The geographic regions are established as follows: - 24 (i) 1st region: Flathead, Lake, and Lincoln Counties; - 25 (ii) 2nd region: Blaine, Hill, and Phillips Counties; - 26 (iii) 3rd region: Daniels, Roosevelt, Sheridan, and Valley Counties; - 27 (iv) 4th region: Dawson, Garfield, McCone, Prairie, Richland, and Wibaux Counties; - (v) 5th region: Cascade, Fergus, Golden Valley, Judith Basin, Musselshell, Petroleum, and Wheatland 28 29 Counties; - 30 (vi) 6th region: Mineral, Missoula, Ravalli, and Sanders Counties;

-1 (vii) 7th region: Beaverhead, Deer Lodge, Granite, Jefferson, Madison, Powell, and Silver Bow Counties;
+- (b) The geographic regions are established as follows: - 22 (i) 1st region: Flathead, Lake, and Lincoln Counties; - 23 (ii) 2nd region: Blaine, Hill, and Phillips Counties; - 24 (iii) 3rd region: Daniels, Roosevelt, Sheridan, and Valley Counties; - 25 (iv) 4th region: Dawson, Garfield, McCone, Prairie, Richland, and Wibaux Counties; - 26 (v) 5th region: Cascade, Fergus, Golden Valley, Judith Basin, Musselshell, Petroleum, and Wheatland - 27 Counties; - (vi) 6th region: Mineral, Missoula, Ravalli, and Sanders Counties; - 29 (vii) 7th region: Beaverhead, Deer Lodge, Granite, Jefferson, Madison, Powell, and Silver Bow Counties; - 30 (viii) 8th region: Broadwater, Gallatin, Meagher, Park, and Sweet Grass Counties;

+- 1 (ix) 9th region: Big Horn, Carbon, Stillwater, Treasure, and Yellowstone Counties;

+- 2 (x) 10th region: Carter, Custer, Fallon, Powder River, and Rosebud Counties; and

+- 3 (xi) 11th region: Chouteau, Glacier, Lewis and Clark, Liberty, Pondera, Teton, and Toole Counties.

+- 4 (2) (a) Large districts are established as each of the seven largest school districts in the state based on combined pupil enrollment from kindergarten through the 12th grade.

+- 6 (b) The seven largest school districts are established as follows:

+- 7 (i) Billings;

-- 2 (viii) 8th region: Broadwater, Gallatin, Meagher, Park, and Sweet Grass Counties; - 3 (ix) 9th region: Big Horn, Carbon, Stillwater, Treasure, and Yellowstone Counties; - 4 (x) 10th region: Carter, Custer, Fallon, Powder River, and Rosebud Counties; and - 5 (xi) 11th region: Chouteau, Glacier, Lewis and Clark, Liberty, Pondera, Teton, and Toole Counties. - 6 (2) (a) Large districts are established as each of the seven largest school districts in the state based on combined pupil enrollment from kindergarten through the 12th grade. - 8 (b) The seven largest school districts are established as follows: - 9 (i) Billings; - 10 (ii) Butte; - 11 (iii) Bozeman; - 12 (iv) Great Falls; - 13 (v) Helena; - 14 (vi) Kalispell; and - 15 (vii) Missoula. - (3) The superintendent of public instruction shall make recommendations to the education and local government interim committee regarding any adjustments to the regions and large districts necessary to preserve equity and fairness.
+- 8 (ii) Butte;

+- 9 (iii) Bozeman;

+- 10 (iv) Great Falls;

+- 11 (v) Helena;

+- 12 (vi) Kalispell; and

+- 13 (vii) Missoula.

+- (3) The superintendent of public instruction shall make recommendations to the education and local government interim committee regarding any adjustments to the regions and large districts necessary to preserve equity and fairness.

 - NEW SECTION.
 Section 4.
 Distribution of supplemental revenue to public schools -- innovative educational program.
-(1) The superintendent of public instruction shall: - (a) obligate at least 95% of its annual revenue from the educational improvement account provided for in [section 5] for supplemental funding to eligible public schools for innovative educational programs and technology deficiencies; - (b) provide innovative educational program or technology deficiency supplemental funding to eligible public schools; and - (c) distribute supplemental funding from the educational improvement account to each geographic region and each large district in a manner that provides proportionate funding based on the amount of money directed by taxpayers DONATIONS under [section 13] in each of the respective geographic regions and large districts.
-In distributing the supplemental funding, the superintendent of public instruction shall set the maximum receivable amount for each school DISTRICT in a geographic region or large district based on a ratio of the school's SCHOOL geographic region or large district.
+(1) The superintendent of public instruction shall: - (a) obligate at least 95% of its annual revenue from the educational improvement account provided for in [section 5] for supplemental funding to eligible public schools for innovative educational programs and technology deficiencies; - (b) provide innovative educational program or technology deficiency supplemental funding to eligible public schools; and - (c) distribute supplemental funding from the educational improvement account to each geographic region and each large district in a manner that provides proportionate funding based on the amount of money directed by taxpayers under [section 13] in each of the respective geographic regions and large districts.
+In distributing the supplemental funding, the superintendent of public instruction shall set the maximum receivable amount for each school in a geographic region or large district based on a ratio of the school's number of quality educators to the total number of quality educators in the school's geographic region or large district.